 - Street Parking Ballentine Pointe does not allow street parking, except for service vehicles serving a property.
 Our streets are narrow and its dangerous and difficult for emergency vehicles and school buses to navigate our streets when people park on the street.
 Every home has 4 parking spaces.
 Those should be used first.
 If you need additional on-site parking, please reach out to the HOA to come to a solution.

 - Grass and Weeds You are required to maintain any lawn visible from the street or neighbors.
-This includes mowing, weeding, and ensuring bare spots in the front lawn are covered with sod.
-This rule is only enforced from May 1st – November 30th, as long as a final mow is done after the grass dies down for winter.
+This includes mowing, weeding, removing of weeds from landscape beds, and ensuring bare spots in the front lawn are covered with sod.
+This rule is only enforced from May 1st – November 30th for new problems, as long as a final mow is done after the grass dies down for winter and you don\’t have an existing violation logged prior to November 30th.
+We highly recommend having a long-term plan for weeds.

 - Mold/Mildew Pressure wash any mold or mildew off the side of your home